novika-lang/novika/README.md

 ### Cons

+* Novika is just very weird.
+* A mish-mash of everything.
+Specialization and strict separation of concern (= simplicity) helps thought, generalization does not.
+  It doesn't make programs run fast either.
 * Novika is one of the purest expressions of dynamism (or, more specifically, *doesn't-give-a-f\*ck-ism*), on par with maybe Forth, but in Forth it's more dangerous because it can make your computer explode (I'm joking, of course).
 Note that I only learned a bit of Forth's philosophy, and haven't written even a line of it for myself.
 * If you write bad code, it'll break somewhere else, and throw you a hundred-line-long stack trace.
 At least it really shows where the error happened HUH?
 * You'll have to train your intuition to find where an error occured (you'd be able to do it in one-two months), because *Novika doesn't show nor store line numbers and filenames*